Some air conditioning systems don’t push enough air out the vents creating a system that underperforms.

 A new duct will need to be cut into the air handler and to the vent.

 Booster fans work by fitting an extra fan into the system giving it an extra boost.

-There are different styles from a return grill type fans, to a fan that is put in the duct work to pull more air.
+There are different styles, from return grill-type fans to a fan that is put in the ductwork to pull more air.